DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/postgresql/04b-join-tables.markdown

 ## Qualified Join

-Qualified Join ini adalah sesuai artinya ya join yang memiliki criteria atau condition (`join_condition`).
+Qualified Join ini adalah sesuai artinya join yang memiliki criteria atau condition (`join_condition`) tertentu.

-Basicly the `join_condition` is specified in the `ON` or `USING` clause, or implicitly by the word `NATURAL`.
+Basicly the `join_condition` is specified in the `ON` or `USING` or `WHERE` clause, or implicitly by the word `NATURAL`.
 The join condition determines which rows from the two source tables are considered to “match”, as explained in detail below.

 Qualified join terdiri dari